iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 ## `elterngeld__zu_versteuerndes_einkommen_vorjahr_y_sn`

-Taxable income in the 12 months before birth of youngest child.
-You may let GETTSIM compute this variable via the `einkommensteuer__einkommen__zu_versteuerndes_einkommen_mit_kinderfreibetrag_y_sn` target in a separate run, which would typically be for the previous calendar year.
+Taxable income in the calendar year prior to the youngest child's birth year.
+You may let GETTSIM compute this variable via the `einkommensteuer__einkommen__zu_versteuerndes_einkommen_y_sn` target in a separate run, which would typically be for the previous calendar year.

 Type: float